-Fixed assets are stated at cost less accumulated depreciation and impairment losses, if any (see note 2(i)(iii)).
+Plant and equipment are stated at cost less accumulated depreciation and impairment losses, if any (see note 2(h)(iii)).

-Gains or losses arising from the retirement or disposal of an item of fixed assets are determined as the difference between the net disposal proceeds and the carrying amount of the item and are recognised in income statement on the date of retirement or disposal.
+Gains or losses arising from the retirement or disposal of an item of plant and equipment are determined as the difference between the net disposal proceeds and the carrying amount of the item and are recognised in income statement on the date of retirement or disposal.

-Depreciation is calculated to write off the cost of items of fixed assets, less their estimated residual value, if any, using the straight line method over the estimated useful lives as follows:
+Depreciation is calculated to write off the cost of items of plant and equipment, less their estimated residual value, if any, using the straight line method over the estimated useful lives as follows: